This article will discuss the bones, joints, and ligaments of the female pelvis.

 There are 4 bones –

 Each bone have 3 parts –

-It is the large flared-out the part when the hand is placed on the hip it rests on the iliac crest, which is the upper border.
+It is the large flared-out part when the hand is placed on the hip it rests on the iliac crest, which is the upper border.
 At the front of the iliac crest, a bony prominence is known as the anterior superior iliac spine, a short distance below is the anterior inferior iliac spine, 2 similar points at the other end of the iliac crest, is posterior superior, posterior inferior iliac spine.
 The concave anterior surface of the ilium is an iliac fossa.

 It is a thick lower part.
-It has large prominence known as ischial tuberosity on which the body rests when sitting behind & little above the tuberosity is an inward projection, ischial spine.
+It has large prominence known as ischial tuberosity on which the body rests when sitting behind & a little above the tuberosity is an inward projection, ischial spine.

 These bones form the anterior part.
 It has a body or 2 oars like projection- superior ramus & inferior ramus.
-The 2 public bone meet at symphysis pubis & 2 inferior rami form a pubic arch, the space enclosed by body of the pubic bone, rami & ischium called obturator foramen.
+The 2 public bones meet at symphysis pubis & 2 inferior rami form a pubic arch, the space enclosed by the body of the pubic bone, rami & ischium called obturator foramen.

 Hip bone contains a deep cut to receive the head of the femur.
 This is termed as acetabulum.
 On the lower border, 2 curves are formed.
-One extends from the posterior inferior iliac spine called greater sciatic notch, other lies between the ischial spine & ischial tuberosity are a lesser sciatic notch.
+One extends from the posterior inferior iliac spine called the greater sciatic notch, the other lies between the ischial spine & ischial tuberosity are a lesser sciatic notch.